symfony/symfony-docs/book/doctrine/model.rst

 application logic container.

-For example, if you are building a blog, then you'll have a ``Post`` model, if you're building a content management system, then you will need a ``Page`` model.
+For example, if you are building a blog, then you'll have a ``Post`` model.
+If you're building a content management system, then you will need a ``Page`` model.

 .. code-block:: php